 The symptoms of recurrent ovarian/fallopian tube cancer are similar to those experienced when the disease was first diagnosed.
 The 4 most common symptoms are bloating, pelvic or abdominal pain, difficulty eating or feeling full quickly, and urinary symptoms (urgency or frequency).
 However, other symptoms may include persistent indigestion, gas, nausea, diarrhea, or constipation; unexplained weight loss or gain, especially in the abdominal area; abnormal bleeding from the vagina; pain during sexual intercourse; fatigue; and lower back pain.

 In addition to monitoring symptoms, doctors may be able to diagnose a recurrence by measuring the level of CA-125 in the blood in women whose levels were elevated prior to treatment (see Diagnosis).
-CA-125 is a substance that is found in higher levels in women with ovarian/fallopian tube cancer.
-In 95% of women, a rise in CA-125 indicates a recurrence.
+CA-125 is a substance called a tumor marker that is found in higher levels in women with ovarian/fallopian tube cancer.
+In 95% of patients who have a recurrence, there is a rise in the CA-125 level.
 However, sometimes a recurrence can happen without an elevation of this marker, depending on the tumor type.

 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.